stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Aren't Cloudflare themselves the biggest MITM around?" by @[auspicacious](https://twitter.com/auspicacious/status/1111500313259724803)

 "This Cloudflare error is popping up on a ton of sites all of a sudden.
 It doesn't seem to be malware or anything..." by @[Eltalite](https://twitter.com/Eltalite/status/1118011155509682176)

+"When #Cloudflare and #Google prevent you from watching a government's parliamentary debates.
+Does that count as interfering with democratic processes?" by @[STP_KITT](https://twitter.com/STP_KITT/status/1113442207619358720)

 "I MADE A BILL PAYMENT BUGGING IT OUT AND IT DOUBLE CHARGED ME CAUSE OF IT." by @[The_FoxGod](https://twitter.com/The_FoxGod/status/1118579858437578752)